|

 steel frets, GFS Fatbody neck pup, CTS pots, and

-staggered Fender locking tuners.
+deluxe Fender locking tuners (all low post).
 I like it so much that

-my fancy Tele stays in its case most of the time.
+my fancy Tele stays in its case most all of the time.
 That

-being said, I'm right at $800 into this guitar (not
+being said, I'm right at $800 into the Wave T guitar (not

 Starting with the relatively inexpensive T-style